Positions

 Staff Supervision

-- Oversee and manage the CAA Development Coordinator, including assigning and directing work, setting clear expectations, providing guidance and coaching, identifying training needs, offering regular feedback and ensuring team members meet their objectives and deadlines.
+- Oversee and supervise SAH Advocacy Coordinator including assigning and directing work, setting clear expectations, providing guidance and mentoring, identifying training needs, offering regular feedback to staff, ensuring team members meet their objectives and deadlines, and that supervisory practices align with organizational policies

-- Manage team members’ professional development plans, conduct performance evaluations, make recommendations for corrective counseling if necessary, and address conflicts
+- Manage team members’ development plans, conduct performance evaluations, make recommendations for corrective counseling if necessary, address conflicts and foster collaboration among team members with processes that allow for regular feedback and brainstorming

 Other Duties